greenboxal/doggohub/doc/development/frontend.md

 ### Resources

-[Chrome Accessibility Developer Tools][chrome-accessibility-developer-tools] are useful for testing for potential accessibility problems in GitLab.
+[Chrome Accessibility Developer Tools][chrome-accessibility-developer-tools] are useful for testing for potential accessibility problems in DoggoHub.

 Accessibility best-practices and more in-depth information is available on [the Audit Rules page][audit-rules] for the Chrome Accessibility Developer Tools.